gontcharovd/website/content/newsletter/_index.md

 title: Newsletter
 subtitle: Databricks for Energy & Utilities
 description: |
-    I write a newsletter about transitioning from engineering into tech sales at Databricks..
+    I write a newsletter about transitioning from engineering into tech sales at Databricks.
 type: newsletter
 cascade:
   - _target: